The Identify API is only available to Business plan customers.

 - Pass the data into Hotjar via the Identify API.

-- Hotjar stores the data about each visitor as User Attributes against their user_id.
+- Hotjar stores the data about each user as User Attributes against their user_id.

-- You can now user Hotjar tools to target and filter using User Attributes.
+- You can now use Hotjar tools to target and filter by User Attributes.

 Making calls to Identify

-Before you can begin making calls to Identify, you need to enable User Attributes in your Hotjar dashboard for each site you want to User Attributes with in your account.
+Before you can begin making calls to Identify, User Attributes must be enabled in your Hotjar settings for each site you want to use User Attributes with.

 Enabling and disabling User Attributes

-The ability to access the Identify API and User Attributes will be disabled until you have enabled them in your User Attributes page.
+The ability to access the Identify API and User Attributes will be enabled by default if this feature is included in your Hotjar plan.
+However, if User Attributes were disabled in the past, you may need to re-enable them for use.

-On your User Attributes page (Settings > User Attributes), find the Site you want to add User Attributes to using the selection drop down, and click Enable User Attributes.
+On your User Attributes page (Settings > User Attributes), find the Site you want to add User Attributes to using the selection drop-down.
+You'll see something like this showing the status of your User Attributes implementation:

 Any reports that rely on User Attributes for targeting purposes will be disabled, and you will not be able to re-enable them unless you change their targeting options, or re-enable User Attributes.

-As long as User Attributes are enabled on your site, if you want to prevent them being sent in future, you should remove the code on your site sending them to Hotjar.
-Once the code is deleted from your site, previously collected User Attributes will still exist, though will no longer be updated or added to new users to your site.
+If you want to prevent User Attributes from being sent in the future, you should remove the Identify API code on your site.
+Once the code is deleted from your site, previously collected User Attributes will still exist, but they will no longer be updated or added to new users to your site.

 The API call

-Here is the basic format for a call to the Identify API:
+Here is the format for a call to the Identify API:

 user_attribute: value